-7. Disable Bluetooth
+8. Disable Bluetooth

-1. Go to Settings > Bluetooth > Toggle OFF Bluetooth.
+Go to Settings > Bluetooth > Toggle OFF Bluetooth.

 After the problem is fixed, enable Bluetooth back on your device and see if it is still causing problems.

-8. Reset Network Settings
+9. Reset Network Settings

-1. Go to Settings > General > scroll down and tap on the Reset option.
+Go to Settings > General > Transfer or Reset iPhone > Reset > On the pop-up, select Reset Network Settings option.

-3. On the confirmation pop-up, tap on Reset Network Settings to confirm.
+If prompted, enter your Lock Screen Password > On the confirmation pop-up, tap on Reset Network Settings to confirm.